Barry Driver Art

 I am an emotionally-inspired abstract artist based in Nelson, New Zealand

-See below for details on all aspects of my art practice and history
+See below for more details on my art practice and history

 For me, art has no meaning without an observer.
 The art in a painting is not, therefore, in the skills or techniques employed, but in what they capture and how it affects people.
 For a person to love a painting, I believe it needs to offer a spark to their imagination and be open to their own interpretation, thereby allowing it to become part of them.